The Descent: Plot

 Sarah awakens to find herself in a den of human and animal carcasses, witnessing Holly's body being mauled and eaten by crawlers.
-Juno discovers cave markings from previous explorers that point to a specific path through the caves.
-Juno locates Sam and Rebecca.
-Sam has deduced that the crawlers are blind and rely on sound to hunt.
-Juno tells them about the markings, but she will not leave without Sarah.

-Meanwhile, Sarah encounters Beth, who tells her that Juno wounded then abandoned her.
-Beth gives her Juno's pendant, telling her it is a gift from Paul, and realizes that Juno and Paul had an affair before his death.
-Beth begs Sarah to euthanize her, which Sarah reluctantly does by bashing her head in with a rock.
-Sarah then encounters several crawlers and manages to kill them all, falling into a blood-filled pond in the process and emerging covered in blood.
+Juno discovers cave markings left by previous explorers pointing to a potential exit from the caves.
+She finds and saves Sam and Rebecca from a crawler, and Sam deduces that the creatures are blind and hunt by sound.
+Sarah finds a dying Beth, who reveals both that Juno stabbed her and that Juno's pendant was a gift from Paul, confirming Sarah's suspicions that Juno and Paul had been having an affair.
+Beth begs Sarah to end her suffering, and Sarah reluctantly kills her with a rock.
+Sarah then encounters several crawlers and manages to kill them all, falling into a blood-filled pool in the process.

-Elsewhere, Juno, Sam and Rebecca are pursued by a large group of crawlers.
-They reach a chasm and Sam tries to climb across, but a crawler scaling the ceiling attacks and rips her throat out.
-Sam stabs it before bleeding to death in front of Juno and Rebecca.
-Rebecca is then dragged away and eaten alive as Juno escapes.
-Juno encounters Sarah and lies to her about seeing Beth die.
-After defeating a group of crawlers close to the exit, Sarah confronts Juno, revealing the pendant and her knowledge of Beth's fate and the affair with Paul.
-Sarah then strikes Juno in the leg with a pickaxe and leaves her to die as a swarm of crawlers approaches.
-Juno is last heard screaming as Sarah escapes.
-Sarah falls down a hole and is knocked unconscious.
+Elsewhere, Juno, Sam, and Rebecca are pursued by a large group of crawlers.
+They reach a chasm, and Sam tries to climb across but is attacked by a crawler on the ceiling.
+It rips out her throat, but she stabs it before bleeding to death.
+Rebecca is dragged away and disemboweled as Juno flees.
+Juno later reunites with Sarah and lies about seeing Beth die.
+After defeating a group of crawlers near an exit, Sarah confronts Juno, revealing the pendant, her knowledge of Beth's fate and the affair with Paul.
+She then stabs Juno in the leg with a pickaxe and leaves her to die as a horde of crawlers approaches.
+Juno removes the pickaxe from her leg to hold back the crawlers and is heard screaming as Sarah escapes.

-When Sarah awakens, she sees sunlight and clambers up a slope covered in bones to escape the cave.
-After exhaustedly running to her car, she speeds out of the woods before she pulls over to the side of the road, breaking down in tears.
-After a truck passes her, she vomits out the window.
-When she sits up, she sees a hallucination of a bloodied Juno sitting next to her and screams.
+Sarah falls into a hole and loses consciousness.
+When she wakes, she sees sunlight and clambers up a slope covered in bones to escape the cave.
+She reaches her car and speeds away, eventually pulling over to break down in tears.
+After a truck passes, she vomits out the window.
+When she sits back up, she hallucinates seeing a bloodied Juno beside her, and screams.
+In the UK version, Sarah awakens, still in the cave, and has a vision of Jessica, smiling as the sounds of approaching crawlers grow louder.

-Extended ending

-In the original release in the United Kingdom, an extended ending is presented, which was cut for the US release over concerns that it was too depressing.
-After hallucinating the image of Juno, Sarah awakens in the cave, her entire escape having been revealed to be part of the same hallucination.
-She sits up to see Jessica sitting across from her, holding a birthday cake.
-As Sarah smiles the shot widens to reveal that the cake's birthday-candlelight is actually the light of her torch.
-The camera slowly backs out, revealing the darkness surrounding Sarah as the crawlers are heard closing in.